 Cloud hosting vs cloud computing.

-Cloud hosting and computing are often used in the same context.
+These two terms are often used in the same context.
 However, there are many differences in terms of provided services.
 Cloud hosting is a kind of subset of cloud computing.
-Compared to cloud hosting, the service portfolio of computing goes far beyond hosting and servers.
-Cloud computing includes the 3 basic services Infrastructure as a Service (IaaS), Platform as a Service (PaaS) and Software as a Service (SaaS).
+The service portfolio of computing goes far beyond hosting.
+It includes the 3 basic services Infrastructure as a Service (IaaS), Platform as a Service (PaaS) and Software as a Service (SaaS).
 Cloud hosting, however, focuses on infrastructure as a service (IaaS).
-On the basis of virtualized and physical hardware resources, users have a choice of using web apps or services in the cloud environment.
+On the basis of virtualized and physical hardware resources, users have a choice of using web apps or services in the environment.

 Cloud hosting vs dedicated hosting.

-Unlike the cloud, dedicated web hosting uses hardware that is dedicated to individual customers.
+Dedicated web services use hardware that is dedicated to individual customers.
 This hardware is usually located in a data center and is limited in performance.
 Clients get full control over their web servers and can configure them according to their own needs.
-In order to scale up the server, its hardware must be upgraded or a more powerful server has to be used.
-The price of dedicated hosting depends on the performance and resources of the web server.
-Since dedicated servers have to be configured in such a way that load peaks can be dealt with, a part of the resources remains unused during regular operations, but it still has to be paid.
-With cloud hosting however you only pay for what you use.
+In order to scale up the computer, its hardware must be upgraded or a more powerful one has to be used.
+The price of a dedicated plan depends on the performance and resources of the web server.
+Since dedicated internet computers have to be configured in such a way that load peaks can be dealt with, a part of the resources remains unused during regular operations, but still has to be paid for.
+With cloud platforms however you only pay for what you use.
 Moreover scaling up or down is much faster and easier.
 There’s no need to upgrade hardware or to rent a different server.

 Cloud hosting vs shared hosting

 When comparing Cloud hosting vs shared hosting you will notice some huge differences between the two systems.
 A shared account is the provision of storage space on the Internet so that you can store your Internet pages on your provider’s server.
-The web server on which the data is stored is online around the clock, so that your website can be accessed at any time and from anywhere in the world.
+The web computer on which the data is stored is online around the clock, so that your site can be accessed at any time and from anywhere in the world.

-The server on which your website is located is shared with other customers, with each customer receiving the storage space as defined in their package.
-As user of a web hosting plan, you will be provided with your storage space and, for example, the required network connection.
+The server on which your site is located is shared with other customers, with each customer receiving the storage space as defined in their package.
+As user of a plan that is shared, you will be provided with your storage space and, for example, the required network connection.
 You don’t have to worry about maintenance, technical updates or security updates.
 Your web host will do that for you.

-Your shared web hosting plan is already preconfigured so that you can easily install a content management system such as WordPress, Joomla or, for example, your desired shop system.
-You don’t need a lot of knowledge to install your website on a shared hosting package.
+A package that is being shared with others is already configured so that you can easily install a content management system such as WordPress, Joomla or, for example, your desired shop system.
+You don’t need much knowledge to install your site on a shared plan.

-Benefits of a web hosting plan that is shared with others:
+Benefits of a plan that is shared with others:

-The shared use of the server with other customers reduces costs, so that shared web hosting is usually cheaper than having your own cloud server.
-So you can build a website even with a small budget.
-You present yourself professionally online and can, for example, set up your own e-mail inboxes for communication.
+The shared use of the server with other customers reduces costs, so that a shared account is usually cheaper than having your own server.
+So you can build a site even with a small budget.
+You present yourself professionally online and can, for example, set up your own email inboxes.

-The differences between cloud hosting and shared hosting at a glance:
+The differences between Cloud and shared platforms at a glance:

 - When you share a web server with others there is a chance that your site goes offline while sharing also increases security risks.
-With cloud hosting you don’t have these disadvantages.
+With the cloud you don’t have these disadvantages.

-- With shared hosting domains are usually included.
-This is not the case with hosting in the cloud.
+- With shared accounts domains are often included.
+This is not the case when you use a Cloud service.

-- No server knowledge is required for shared hosting in contrast to the cloud.
+- No server knowledge is required for sharing accounts.

 - The shared solution is usually sufficient for small to medium-sized projects.
-Cloud hosting is more suitable for large projects.
+Cloud platforms are more suitable for large projects.

 Cloud hosting vs VPS

 VPS is an abbreviation for Virtual Private Server.
 A VPS is a physical server, which is divided into smaller virtual servers.
-These smaller virtual servers are allocated to different customers.
-So, VPS actually is dedicated hosting but your server is smaller and virtualized.
+These smaller virtual internet computers are allocated to different customers.
+So, VPS actually is a dedicated service but your server is smaller and virtualized.
 A VPS offers you complete freedom: from managing your server, choosing the operating system (Linux or Windows), to installing the necessary software, and also offers you the possibility to keep your software up-to-date and sufficiently secure it against abuse.

 In case of managed VPS the provider is responsible for all the hardware and for software installations, maintenance, updates and backups.

-VPS is an excellent alternative for shared web hosting of multiple domain names, where you can set up your VPS as a web hosting server.
+VPS is an excellent alternative for hosting of multiple domain names.
 You don’t have to buy any hardware yourself, but you only rent/buy a small part of a server.
-You save on expenses, but you have the same options as when you have a dedicated server.
+You save on expenses, but you have the same options as when you have a dedicated account.

-The differences between cloud hosting and VPS at a glance:
+The differences between the Cloud and VPS at a glance:

-- VPS hosting is a cheap solution.
-Cloud hosting is more expensive.
+- VPS is a cheap solution.
+Cloud servers are more expensive.

 - You should have server knowledge for a VPS.
-For cloud hosting this is not necessary.
+For cloud accounts this is not necessary.

-- VPS hosting is suitable for medium or complicated projects while cloud hosting is intended for large projects.
+- VPS hosting is suitable for medium or complicated projects while the Cloud is intended for large projects.

 Cloud hosting advantages and disadvantages

-Comparing cloud hosting to regular hosting models such as VPS, dedicated or shared hosting, produces a multitude of advantages.
+Comparing this system to regular models such as VPS, dedicated or shared platforms, produces a multitude of advantages.
 The most important advantages are:

 - High reliability due to distributed structures.
-Since cloud hosting is not based on specific hardware, cloud hosting will not easily fail and offers excellent availability.
+Since the system is not based on specific hardware, it will not easily fail and offers excellent availability.
 If a server fails, it won’t have any effect on availability and performance.
 The remaining resources continue to deliver the performance.

 - High performance due to the large number of underlying hardware resources

 - Good and fast scalability of the performance.
 The customer is given the opportunity to adjust resources individually.
 These adjustable resources are CPU power, RAM and storage space.
-Because of these properties, cloud hosting is the opposite of hosting on dedicated or shared servers.
-Compared to regular web hosting, it offers significantly more flexibility.
+Because of these properties, it is the opposite of dedicated or shared servers.
+Compared to regular website hosting, it offers significantly more flexibility.

 - Redundant storage of data

-- Depending on the provider(s), cloud hosting can be less secure.
-After all, your website or application is “spread” all over the world via different data centers.
+- Depending on the provider(s), this solution can be less secure.
+After all, your site or application is “spread” all over the world via different data centers.
 You absolutely have no control over what happens in these data centers and countries.
-Shared, VPS and dedicated hosting are always on one specific web server in only one specific data center building that is under control by your web hosting provider with whom you can always have direct contact regarding security matters.
+Shared, VPS and dedicated systems are always on one specific web server in only one specific data center building that is under control by your provider with whom you can always have direct contact regarding security matters.

-- You don’t know in advance how high the costs will be at the end of each month.
-As explained before, cloud web hosting costs depend on usage.
-So that means how many visitors did you have in the past month, how much bandwidth did you use, how much processing power was needed, how much memory was used, etc. So you may well be faced with an unpleasant surprise every month instead of paying a lower price.
+- You don’t know in advance how high or low the costs will be at the end of each month.
+As explained before, the costs depend on usage.
+So that means how many visitors did you have in the past month, how much bandwidth did you use, how much processing power was needed, how much memory was used, etc. So you can also be faced with an unpleasant surprise every month instead of paying a lower price.

-- In many cases, cloud hosting companies are giants like the companies Amazon and Google.
+- In many cases, these companies are giants like the companies Amazon and Google.
 This automatically means that the service is less personal than smaller web hosts.
-This impersonal service can lead to misunderstandings and/or disturbed relationships with the provider.
+This impersonal service can lead to misunderstandings and/or disturbed relationships with the company.
 These aspects can make solving possible technical problems more difficult.

 Is cloud hosting better than shared hosting? – a conclusion.

 So, is cloud hosting worth it?
-Well, as we have read, cloud hosting is an ideal solution for websites and other projects that should never be offline, not even a second.
-For this reason and because of the scalability we can say that cloud hosting is better than traditional web hosting.
+Well, as we have read, it is an ideal solution for sites and other projects that should never be offline, not even a second.
+For this reason and because of the scalability we can say that it’s better than traditional systems.
 However, whether it is also better in terms of price and security is of course a completely different question.
-Since cloud solutions are generally expensive at the end of the month (payment per hour or per minute) and are not exactly among the most secure solutions (due to hosting in multiple countries), we can thus conclude that cloud hosting is not necessarily better when we talk about security and price.
-An exception to this is the shared hosting provider Linux Hosts Inc. (see the beginning of this article) offering shared cloud web hosting that is more secure, and also cheaper than regular cloud web hosting.
-I hope your question if a cloud hosting account is better than a shared solution has been answered and wish you success with all your future projects!
+Since these solutions are sometimes expensive at the end of the month (payment per hour or per minute) and are not exactly among the most secure solutions (due to data centers in multiple countries), we can thus conclude that this system is not necessarily better when we talk about security and price.
+An exception to this rule is the shared provider Linux Hosts Inc. (see the beginning of this article) offering shared Cloud accounts that are more secure, and also cheaper than regular Cloud systems.
+I hope your question has been answered and wish you success with all your future projects!